Fight for the Future: Anti-ICE protests

 After Salesforce signed a $40 million contract with ICE and U.S. Border Patrol, through NoTechForIce.com, FFTF brought together groups like Color of Change, RAICES, and Mijente, to demand that the company cancel their contract with Border Patrol.
 A protest was held during the company's flagship Dreamforce convention in San Francisco, where more than 170,000 people were in attendance.
 Salesforce ultimately agreed to meet with a group representing frontline communities and has since hired its first Chief Ethical and Humane Use Officer.
 FFTF publicized an internal email leaked from Microsoft-owned GitHub, the world's largest software development platform, that disclosed the renewal of a $200,000 ICE contract.
 The email prompted hundreds of the company's employees to demand the company cancel the contract.
-In October 2019, the group's NoMusicForICE campaign prompted more than 1,000 independent artists to call for the boycott Amazon-backed events and partnerships over its contracts with ICE and other federal agencies.
+In October 2019, the group's NoMusicForICE campaign prompted more than 1,000 independent artists to call for the boycott of Amazon-backed events and partnerships over its contracts with ICE and other federal agencies.